GiannisReppas/Trie/README.txt

-A Trie Data Structure to manage in-memory words in the format of (word -> translation) effectively.
+A Trie Data Structure to manage words in-memory in the format of (word -> translation) effectively.

+Trie data structure offers super-fast insert, search and delete operations.
+Compression techniques like bit-mapping and RLE result in small memory load of the data structure.

 Future plans:
 1) cmake compilation